makered/tf_aws_asg_elb/README.md

    E.g. arn:aws:iam::XXXXXXXXXXXX:instance-profile/my-instance-profile
 - `key_name` - The SSH key name (uploaded to EC2) instances should
    be populated with.
-- `security_group` - The Security Group ID that instances in the ASG
+- `security_groups` - Security Group ID(s) that instances in the ASG
-    - This is usually set to resolve to a security group you make in the same template as this module, e.g. "${module.sg_web.security_group_id_web}"
+    - This is usually set to resolve to security group(s) you make in the same template as this module, e.g. "${module.sg_web.security_group_id_web}"
     - It needs to be customized based on the name of your module resource. should use.